 Josh says that even with all the different roles he's held, every job has included a component of teaching others.
 Josh's teaching skills are so evident that a former manager and SANS principal instructor encouraged him to explore an instructor role after observing Josh teaching his clients during his time as a consultant.

 In the classroom, Josh sees the extensive amount of highly technical information students must consume over the span of only six days as the biggest challenge for his students.
-"It can be overwhelming for new students and seasoned professional alike", he says.
+"It can be overwhelming for new students and seasoned professionals alike", he says.
 To address this, Josh keeps students focused on the elements they can start using as soon as class ends.
 "I always leave students with more information to read in the future and encourage them to start keeping a file of 'interesting things to read about later,'" he says.

 In addition to his work with students, a highlight of Josh's career has been seeing his cases in court.
-"While the results of court cases are always different, being able to find enough evidence to successfully determine who the malicious actor is behind the keyboard and see law enforcement carry out their work, has been a huge highlight for me," says Josh.
-"It's rare that DFIR professionals ever get to put a face to someone conducting malicious activity, however, finally seeing a criminal in court, or law enforcement carry out a warrant, brings a large sense of closure to an investigation you've worked hard on."
+"While the results of court cases are always different, being able to find enough evidence to successfully determine who the malicious actor is behind the keyboard and see law enforcement carry out their work has been a huge highlight for me," says Josh.
+"It's rare that DFIR professionals ever get to put a face to someone conducting malicious activity, however, finally seeing a criminal in court or law enforcement carry out a warrant brings a large sense of closure to an investigation you've worked hard on."

 Josh also has a deep interest in operational efficiency for teams and is continually working to understand how to improve the work environment for DFIR professionals.
 "The challenges and stresses of doing DFIR work are fairly unique, and that's usually why we see DFIR professionals only spend approximately two years at the cold face of chasing malicious actors around networks," he says.
 "Understanding how to make that environment better for our industry has been an interest of mine ever since I started managing teams of people."

-Josh maintains an infosec blog, https://blog.joshlemon.com.au/, and holds several certifications including GCFA, GCIH, GNFA, GPEN, GDAT, GPYC, and GREM.
+Josh maintains an infosec blog, https://blog.joshlemon.com.au/, and holds several certifications, including GCFA, GCIH, GNFA, GPEN, GDAT, GPYC, and GREM.